victorgomezdejuan/point-of-sale-end-to-end/readme.md

 # Point of sale
-This kata is part of the course "The World's Best Intro to TDD, Level 1" (https://www.jbrains.ca/training/course/worlds-best-intro-to-tdd/).
+This exercise is part of the course "The World's Best Intro to TDD, Level 1" (https://www.jbrains.ca/training/course/worlds-best-intro-to-tdd/).

 Developed with dotnet (c#), xUnit and Visual Studio.